boyersnet/boyersnet/oh-my-posh.md

 # oh-my-posh Configuration for Mac

-The oh-my-posh configuration I use for both bash and powershell is a tribute to my Alma Mater [Virginia Tech](https://vt.edu).
+The oh-my-posh configuration I use for both bash and powershell is a tribute to my alma mater [Virginia Tech](https://vt.edu).
 The colors I use are taken from their [https://brand.vt.edu](branding guidelines).

 1. Install/Update oh-my-posh via iTerm2 and home brew.
 ```bash